codekansas/codekansas.github.io/_posts/2016-05-11-patriotism-tour.markdown

 ![Boy](/resources/us_roadtrip/chicago/boy.jpg)

 Canada is pretty crazy.
 Some people seem nice, stereotypically.
 Their money is really wonky.
 They use more coins than bills (there are 1 and 2 dollar coins) and the bills are plastic.
 Random things are different here, like how Google redirects to Google Canada.
 I got shawarma from a shop near the hostel.
 The hostel has four rooms to a unit, and two twin beds to a room, jammed pretty tightly in.
 It is sufficiently run-down, kind of like the Chicago hostel.
 And the drinking age here is 19, so me and Wei Wei can go bar hopping.
 Ayy.

+## Toronto

+### Day 1: Sičk Brüh

+Wei Wei was sick all day today, so we didn't really do much besides sit inside.
+I got her some Gatorade and yogurt at one point, and a thermometer later on.
+She was feeling well enough to go get dinner with our friend Jay, who lives in Toronto.
+He knows a bunch about the city, and told us all the places to go eat and things to do.
+We got ramen together at one of the four ramen shops in a two-block radius of our hostel.
+It was quite good, the chicken looked like it should be flavorless, but it took on the flavor of the broth really well.

+We walked around Yonge Street a bit, and saw the student center at Ryerson University.
+It is a very cool building, the architecture is very unique.
+They have a different theme for each floor, and the architecture really reflects that theme.
+One floor is a beach, and it literally looks like a sandy beach leading up to a body of water.
+We walked around some more and got bubble tea.
+We got our laundry from the hostel and took it over to Jay's apartment to throw it in the wash, and Jay showed us some of his film projects and played a jazz record.
+It felt a bit like a Murakami novel.